semaphoreci/papers/README.md

         ![An image](./public/MY-AWESOME-PAPER/image1.png){ width=65% }

+- Check for long lines in code fences, you may need to split them to prevent clipping.
 - Fill in publication values in the footer.
 The strings starting with \__BUILD\_* are automatically expanded, leave them.

 ## Contributing